VerifierIntegerAssignment/VIAP_ARRAY/README.md

 ### System Requirements and Installation

-In practice we have run SMACK on standard Ubuntu 16.04 LTS distributions.
+In practice we have run VIAP on standard Ubuntu 16.04 LTS distribution.
+VIAP is provided as a set of binaries and libraries for
+Ubuntu 16.04 LTS distribution.